sagemath/trac_to_gh/Issue 3285.md

 # Issue 3285: segfault in binary_code.pyx on 32-bit linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3285

 Original creator: was